House of the Dragon viewers lament looming casting change

 “Milly Alcock as young Rhaenyra Targaryen is one of the most perfect castings ever, I’ll never get over it,” another viewer statedm with one person agreeing: “They’re changing rhaenyra's actor midseason??
 NOOOO she's the best part.”

-However, despite the love for Alcock, many said they were excited to see what D’Arcy brings to the role.
+However, despite the love for Alcock, many said they were excited to see what D’Arcy brings to the show, along with Cooke in her forthcoming role as the older Alicent

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up